 3. Choose a card with a low balance transfer fee.

 Most cards charge you a small percentage of the balance you're transferring as a fee, usually three to five percent.
 Calculate how much you will be charged to make sure you're comfortable paying the additional fee.
-One card, the Chase Slate® Card, currently has a zero-fee balance transfer as an introductory offer.
+One card, the Chase Slate® Card (**This card is no longer available on our site), currently has a zero-fee balance transfer as an introductory offer.

 4. Choose a card with no annual fee (unless it's a better deal).

 Since you'll already be paying down credit card debt on your new card, avoid cards that will charge you additional annual fees unless they come with benefits that will really help you, like a lengthy introductory rate period.
 The Discover it® is one of many balance transfer cards without an annual fee.